Guinea-Bissau Travel Information

 Telecommunications infrastructure is limited in Guinea-Bissau and landline use is very low, but mobile phone usage is more common and constantly on the rise.
 The vast majority of the population has little or no access to the internet, but travellers should be able to find internet cafes in Bissau and other major urban centres.
 The international dialling code for Guinea-Bissau is 245 and city codes are in use.

 Visitors to Guinea-Bissau may import a reasonable quantity of tobacco products and perfume in opened bottles.
-Non-Muslims may import up to 2.5 litres of alcoholic beverages.

 Become our Guinea-Bissau Travel Expert